Peripli/specification/api.md

 ### Concurrent Mutating Requests

 Service Manager does not support concurrent mutating operations on the same resource entity.
-If a resource with type `:resource_type` and id `:resource_id` is currently being created/updated/deleted and this operation is in progress, then no other asynchronous mutating operation can be executed on the resource of type `:resource_type` and id `:resource_id` until the one that is currently in progress finishes.
+If a resource with type `:resource_type` and ID `:resource_id` is currently being created/updated/deleted and this operation is in progress, then no other asynchronous mutating operation can be executed on the resource of type `:resource_type` and ID `:resource_id` until the one that is currently in progress finishes.
 If the Service Manager receives a concurrent mutating request that it currently cannot handle due to another operation being in progress for the same resource entity, the Service Manager MUST reject the request and return HTTP status `422 Unprocessable Entity` and a meaningful [errors object](#errors).

 ## General Resource Management